 A few of our other spiritual directors offer distance options as well.
 If you are interested, we suggest you first download and read Spiritual Direction At A Distance and speak with Tara before deciding if this is right for you.
 Tara can be reached by email or by phone (719-233-5568).

 Definitely not!
-In addition to being a spiritual director, Tara runs the Anam Cara Apprenticeship in spiritual direction, which is a relationship-based learning in the ancient tradition of apprenticeship.
-Tara also plans and leads contemplative experiences and retreats, teaches classes related to spiritual formation, and leads rabbinic Scripture study both in person and online.
+In addition to spiritual direction, Anam Cara offers the Anam Cara Apprenticeship in spiritual direction, which is a relationship-based learning in the ancient tradition of apprenticeship.
+Our directors and staff also plan and lead contemplative experiences and retreats, teaches classes related to spiritual formation, and lead rabbinic Scripture study both in person and online.
 For more information, visit our Formation & Training or Resources & Events pages.

-Tara also writes on topics of spiritual formation and spiritual direction, both here at Anam Cara as well as for the International Anglican Church.
+Our founder, Tara Owens, also writes on topics of spiritual formation and spiritual direction.
 She has written two books (Embracing the Body: Finding God in Our Flesh & Bone and At Play In God’s Creation: A Contemplative Coloring Book) and numerous articles.
 She served as the Senior Editor of Conversations Journal, an ecumenical journal of spiritual transformation, for seven years.
 Her work has also appeared in Presence: An International Journal of Spiritual Direction.

 Ideally, the answer to that question is yes.
 However, we’re a long way from the ideal Church.
 We’ve forgotten—or not been taught—the very things that would allow us to truly be soul friends to one another.
 We live in a busy, distracted society and often congregate in busy, distracted churches, looking for the newest program for godliness.